Proof of quantum to classical transition for the center of mass of quantum many body systems: Proof of main results

+This is a direct consequence of~\ref{converge_no_trap}.
 The convergence of the center of mass algebra to an abelian algebra implies that it is equivalent to the algebra of continuous function from the space of the spectrum of the generators of the algebra to the complex field.
 Moreover, the pure states are product states, i.e. they satisfy the relation $\omega(A B) = \omega(A) \omega(B)$ for any $A,B \in \mathcal{A}_{cm}$.
-In other words, the pure states are those which have well-defined position and momentum~\citep{bratteli2012operator}.
-The last point to touch is on the macroscopic state $\omega$ obtained as limit of the ground states $\omega_N$.
-It has already been proved that $\omega$ is also a ground state of the macroscopic system, and that the system always admits ground states which are also pure states, and all the other states with minimal energy can be written as convex sum of the pure ground states (see~\citep{bratteli2012operator}, propositions 5.3.23, 5.3.24 and 5.3.37 for the proofs).
-It is, however, not possible to say that $\omega$ is also pure by looking only at the center of mass properties, but the overall state should be considered (i.e. including also the relative coordinates).
-For example, if all the state $\omega_N$ are invariant with respect to a certain symmetry group but the macroscopic state $\omega$ is not pure and the pure states are not invariant, then there is a spontaneous symmetry breaking.
-However, this goes beyond the goal of this paper, since here we just focus on the center of mass properties of the macroscopic state, and we just say that any pure ground state has center of mass properties localized in both position and momentum. \end{proof} \begin{proof}[Proof of~\ref{mainTh2}] Starting from $\omega_N (x,p) (A_N)$ (as introduced in~\ref{coherentstates}) for an operator of the Weyl algebra $A_N (X_{cm}^{N}, P_{cm}^{N})$, we can easily check its relation to the ground state $\omega_N$:
+In other words, the pure states are those which have well-defined position and momentum~\citep{bratteli2012operator}. \end{proof} \begin{proof}[Proof of~\ref{mainTh3}] Let's suppose we have that, in the macroscopic limit, $\hat{P}_{cm}$ converges to a multiple of the identity.
+Then, it is enough to see that any extremal state has $\hat{X}_{cm}$ as a multiple of identity too.
+Let's assume that the state $\omega$ has $\omega(\hat{X}_{cm}) = 0, \omega(\hat{X}_{cm}^{2}) \neq 0$.
+Then, we have the operator $e^{i \hat{X}_{cm}}$ which is in the commutant but it is not a multiple of the identity.
+Then $\omega$ is not extremal. \end{proof} \begin{proof}[Proof of~\ref{mainTh2}] Starting from $\omega_N (x,p) (A_N)$ (as introduced in~\ref{coherentstates}) for an operator of the Weyl algebra $A_N (X_{cm}^{N}, P_{cm}^{N})$, we can easily check its relation to the ground state $\omega_N$:

 and this is enough to prove that~\ref{mainTh} applies also to the set of coherent states~\ref{coherentstates}.
 Each coherent state localizes then in position in $x + \omega(X_{cm})$ and localizes in momentum in $p + \omega(P_{cm})$.
-Regarding the dynamics, we have already discussed the existence of the dynamics and its continuous properties in Th.~\ref{dynamicscm}.
-The equations of motion are then easily computed:
+In order to see that the conditions in the propositions~\ref{prop2},~\ref{prop3} realise, we will see that the dynamics converges in norm topology over $\mathcal{A}$ and that it converges in weak* topology in the dual $\mathcal{A}^{\prime}$ and that the state $\omega_t$ is still in $F$ (or $F^{\prime}$).
+Firstly, let's see that, for any $A \in \mathcal{A}$, for any $\epsilon >0$ there is a finite-particle operator $A_n$ such that $|| A - A_n|| <\epsilon$, due to the norm-closure of the quasi-local algebra.
+Secondly, by using the bounds coming from Lieb-Robinson relation~\ref{lieb_robinson} we have that, after a fixed time $t>0$, $\alpha^t (A_n) \in \mathcal{A}_k$ for a certain finite $k$.
+We then have: